 A North East law firm is working with a local wheelchair sports team in a bid to help them compete internationally.

-Clarke Mairs LLP, based in Newcastle city centre, is sponsoring the Northern Ice Wheelchair Curling Team, who have set their sights on representing England at the sport.
+Clarke Mairs, based in Newcastle city centre, is sponsoring the Northern Ice Wheelchair Curling Team, who have set their sights on representing England at the sport.

 Northern Ice is the only wheelchair curling team in the country.
 They are in regular talks with the English Curling Association and would like to represent England in a forthcoming international curling competition to be held in Norway.
 If the team members are able to represent England, then this will open the door for them to be eligible to play for Great Britain in the future Paralympics.

 The team has ten members living in Newcastle, Northumberland and Cumbria, with ages ranging from 18 to 51 years old.
 Most of the team members have spinal injuries and are paralysed from the waist down.

 Stewart Pimblett of Seghill formed the curling team in 2010 after watching the sport on the television coverage of the Winter Paralympics.
 Stewart and his friends, who already compete in a wheelchair basketball team, decided to take up curling but realised that there were no local opportunities to try it out, so they set up Northern Ice.
 They have been training at Borders Wheelchair Curling Club in Kelso ever since.

 Team members make the challenging three-hour journey to Kelso in the Scottish Borders to train for two hours a week, before returning in the evening.
 Curling teams usually train up to twenty hours a week, so Northern Ice are looking for ways to be able to train closer to home, and to take on specialised coaching staff.

 Stewart said: “We’re very grateful to Clarke Mairs for becoming our newest sponsor.
 Their contribution will make a huge difference to us in terms of buying more clothing, equipment, covering training costs and funding entry into competitions.